Southeast Asian coral reefs

+However, despite their importance, Southeast Asian coral reefs are under severe threat from various factors, including overfishing, sedimentation, pollution, bleaching, ocean acidification, and human impacts.
+Bleaching events, triggered by rising sea temperatures, cause corals to expel the algae living in their tissues, leading to their whitening and eventual death.
+Ocean acidification, resulting from increased carbon dioxide absorption, poses another threat, weakening coral skeletons and hindering their growth.
+Human activities, such as coastal development and tourism, further exacerbate the degradation of coral reefs, disrupting fragile ecosystems and causing irreparable damage.
+Therefore, urgent conservation efforts are necessary to safeguard the future of Southeast Asian coral reefs and the countless marine species that depend on them.

 Indonesia

 Indonesia has 2,915,000 square kilometers of marine area.
 The reef area is 51,020 square kilometers.
 Of that amount, 82% of it is at risk.
 Indonesia holds 17% of the world's total coral reef areas.
 Blast fishing, which has been illegal since 1985 still goes on today, along with cyanide fishing (1995).
 Another factor that is hurting the coral reefs in Indonesia is the amount of coral that they export.
 They are the world's largest exporter of corals, exporting about 500 tons of coral per year.

 COREMAP is helping Indonesia with their combat against destruction of corals by working in 9 of the 32 provinces.
 They want to: